Friedrich482/Friedrich482/README.md

 - 👋 Hi, I’m @Friedrich482
 - 👀 I’m interested in programmation, IA abd cybersecurity.
-- 🌱 I’m currently learning to use JavaScript and PHP
+- 🌱 I’m currently learning JavaScript and PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...